 Acceptance criteria of robustness test is decided on system suitability test of the method.

-Inject system suitability test (SST) solution in each robustness (change) condition and note down system suitability test result.
-Robustness condition must meet the SST acceptance criteria.
+Inject the system suitability test (SST) solution into each robustness (change) condition and record the system suitability test result.
+The robustness condition must meet the SST acceptance criteria.

 Sample concentration is 1.0 mg/ml.
-SST acceptance criteria is resolution (R) between main analyte peak D and impurity peak A should be ≥ 2.0 and following are the method chromatographic condition:
+SST acceptance criteria is resolution (R) between main analyte peak D and impurity peak A should be ≥ 2.0 and following are the method chromatographic conditions:

 Let us define the critical analytical variables and perform the robustness test.